 In the simplest terms, the rate is meant to help calculate tax deductions for qualified mobile employees.
 This type of mobile employee:

 The IRS Safe Harbor Rate can be used to calculate the tax-deductible costs incurred by these mobile workers.
 The rate serves as a benchmark of these costs for workers who don’t keep track of their precise mileage and how much they spend on fuel, maintenance and depreciation.

 Now that we’ve covered why the rate exists, here are the three takeaways for what you need to know about the 2018 IRS Safe Harbor Rate:

 For 2018, the IRS announced the rate is 54.5 cents per mile as compared to 53.5 cents per mile last year.
 It’s interesting that the rate has increased by one cent per mile as compared to it declining from 2016 to 2017.
-The rate is calculated based on the average costs of owning and operating a vehicle – for last year.
+The IRS calculate the rate based on the average costs of owning and operating a vehicle – for last year.
 So, the 2018 rate is based on the nationwide average costs from 2017.
 It’s important to understand that it’s not based on the real-time costs of driving a personal vehicle for business.
 Instead, the rate relies on historical data.

 Take your mortgage as a comparison point.
 You wouldn’t finance your house with mortgage payments based on last year’s mortgage rates, especially if there’s been economic growth in the past year.
 Instead, your mortgage payments would be based on the current rate for that year.
 Similarly, without factoring in real-time data to your mileage rate, you can end up paying more than you should.